DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-your-application-is-unsuccessful.md

 ---
 title: If your teacher training application is unsuccessful
-subcategory: Your teacher training application
 description: |-
-  Read about what to do next if your teacher training application is unsuccessful.
-Find advice on the different reasons an application can be unsuccessful and how to get support.
+  Read about what to do if your teacher training application is unsuccessful.
+Find advice on why an application can be unsuccessful and how to get support.
 related_content:
     Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" 7 things to include in your teacher training application : "/blog/7-things-to-include-in-your-teacher-training-application"